 Illustrated by Manjit Thapp, this is a must-have for young women who would like to dare to make a difference and become empowered to be the change.

 fiction: fantasy (novel)

-Admiral Cain finds an elegant solution to Caldaria's piracy problem: lure pirate ships to decoy merchant vessels stuffed with explosives instead of treasure.
+Admiral Cain finds an elegant solution to Caldaria's piracy problem: luring pirate ships to decoy merchant vessels stuffed with explosives instead of treasure.
 The suicidal captains are military men with fatal illnesses.
 The unsuspecting crews are poor men enticed from the gutters of Caldaria with the promise of handsome wages and free meals.
-Cain considers it a dual service--after all, he's protecting the merchants and sweeping the streets clean of vagrants.
+Cain considers it a dual service—after all, he's protecting the merchants and sweeping the streets clean of vagrants.

-There are only two problems: if the peasants find out, they'll revolt.
-If the King finds out, he'll have Cain's head.
+There are only two problems: If the peasants find out, they'll revolt.
+If the king finds out, he'll have Cain's head.
 Accordingly, anyone with too much knowledge must die.

 Brother Mendell, a devout follower of Lord Justice, is caught in the crossfire when he seeks retribution for an unfairly executed prisoner.
 After discovering the first few layers of Admiral Cain's plan, Mendell realizes that even a monk must carefully navigate through these dangerous waters.
-Mendell soon finds himself pursued by Admiral Cain's merciless assistant, Krell, who suspects that the monk might ruin their ambitious plan and uncover their mysterious backer--and will gladly kill the monk to keep him silent.
+Mendell soon finds himself pursued by Admiral Cain's merciless assistant, Krell, who suspects that the monk might ruin their ambitious plan and uncover their mysterious backer—and will gladly kill the monk to keep him silent.

 Mendell must unravel the mystery before he, too, becomes a casualty of The Caldarian Conflict.